michaelames8/splunk-brute-force-incident/README.md

 - Network reconnaissance originating from **ubuntulab â€“ 192.168.84.134** using **Nmap**
 - Brute force login attempts using **Hydra**
-- Repeated login failures against user **vmw-lab**
+- Repeated login failures by user **vmw-lab**
 - No successful logons or lateral movement
 - The Ubuntu host was immediately isolated from the network
-- The targeted user password was reset
+- The targeted user's password was reset

 This report documents the findings, timeline, SPL queries, and remediation actions.